Evaluate results using SAInt API

 1. esum

 Let’s get started by opening your preferred Python IDE and creating a new Python script.
-For this tutorial, we will use the network and scenario files from the Export operations tutorial to evaluate some useful results.
+For this tutorial, we will use the network and scenario files from the "Basic functions of SAInt API" tutorial to evaluate some useful results.
 After creating the script, copy only the SAInt network and scenario files from the tutorial’s directory to your Python script directory.

 We can use various evaluation functions to evaluate and obtain results at both the network and object levels.
 In this case, we will be using the esum function in conjunction with the eval function to calculate the total active power generation, total production cost, and total CO2 emissions at the network level.
 Add the code below into your Python script and execute.